 This course includes a free bonus course for students looking to enhance their accounting skills: Essentials of Financial Accounting taught by NYU Stern Professor Amal Shehata.

+Our online certificate courses are asynchronous with optional synchronous elements.
 Asynchronous activities are things you do independently, like watch videos and complete assignments, and interactions with others over time via email, discussion forums, collaborative documents, and other channels.
-The term "synchronous" refers to learning with others in real time using videoconferencing and other technologies.
-Our online certificate courses are asynchronous with optional synchronous elements.
+Synchronous learning includes interacting with other students and faculty in real time.
+Our courses are designed by educational experts from our Learning Science Lab to deliver courses that are designed with attention to user experience, learning science, and video production to build immersive digital learning environments for business school education.

 This course is a non-credit, pass/fail program.
 To pass this course, you will need a cumulative score of at least 55%.
 Upon successful completion of this course, participants will receive the NYU Stern Certificate in Corporate Finance.